oipika/ProxySwingFix/README.md

 # ProxySwingFix

-A Velocity and BungeeCord plugin utilizing plugin messages to remove the miss penalty present in Badlion and Lunar 1.8+ clients.
+A Velocity and BungeeCord plugin utilizing plugin messages to remove the miss penalty present in Badlion, Lunar, & Animatium 1.8+ clients.

+Designed to be fully compatible with [velocity-ctd](https://github.com/GemstoneGG/Velocity-CTD)